ladzzzz123/venture-capitalists/README.md

 ```
 python manage.py runserver 0.0.0.0:8000
 ```
->* South is being used for database migrations.
-See http://south.readthedocs.org/en/latest/tutorial/part1.html if unfamiliar.
-DO NOT MAKE ANY CHANGES TO ANY MODELS UNTIL YOU UNDERSTAND HOW SOUTH WORKS.
 >* Be sure to take note of the available fixtures and install them.

 ###Notes for elastic beanstalk users: